Alert 1 of 0

 7. “You must make an immediate payment over the phone, using our chosen method.”

-The IRS says that agents will never call to demand immediate payment using a specific method.
+IRS agents will never call to demand immediate payment using a specific method.

 8. “Click here for more details about your tax refund.”